kalush81/oferty-nl-API/README.md

-## this will let people add offers for renting their items, variety services or even giving away things for free
+## this app will let people add offers for renting their tools, variety services they can provide or even giving away things for free.

+app utilizes:
+node.js
+express
+mongoose

+unit tests:
+-chai

+integration tests:
+-supertest
+-mocha